Symptoms of a Head or Neck Injury

 To further complicate matters, head injuries are difficult to recognize.
 We’re inclined to think that we’re just feeling “off” or maybe we didn’t sleep well.
 We tell ourselves that it will go away on its own, or that it’s not something to worry about.
 Left untreated, a head or neck injury can lead to permanent damage.

 If you’ve been in an accident and suspect that you’ve suffered a head or neck injury, listen to your body and get a thorough medical exam after your personal injury accident.
-If your doctor confirms that you have a head or neck injury, the next step is to speak with the Atlanta head injury attorneys at Gilormo Injury Law.
+If your doctor confirms that you have a head or neck injury, the next step is to speak with Atlanta, Cumming or Alpharetta head injury attorney at Gilormo Injury Law.